ericgchu/intro-repo/README.md

 Just an intro to Git & J.A.R.V.I.S.

 J.A.R.V.I.S.
-Just A Rather Very Intelligent System
+Just A Rather Very Intelligent System.

 Future Eric was Here.